EpiCoder: Encompassing Diversity and Complexity in Code Generation: Appendix of Evaluation

 \textbf{Step 6: Unsafe Filtering.} To ensure the validity of our test cases, we constructed a unit test environment based on the dependency requirements specified in each Python file.
 We then executed all test cases and filtered out any samples that failed the tests or presented unsafe operations, such as \texttt{kill}, \texttt{terminate}, \texttt{rmtree}, \texttt{rmdir}, and \texttt{rm}.
 This approach ensures that our canonical solution is absolutely correct.
 Finally, we retained 930 samples of cross-file data.

+\textbf{Step 7: Manual Checking and Verification} To ensure the quality of the questions in the XFileDep, we manually review and verify each question.
+The evaluation criteria require that the Python code in the \texttt{Answer} accurately reflect the functionalities described in the question and produce correct outputs that meet the expected requirements.
+Any questions that do not meet the criteria will be filtered.
+All manual reviews are conducted by individuals with at least 5 years of Python programming experience and a master's degree or higher.
+Additionally, these reviewers are currently employed as software engineers or in similar roles at leading internet companies.
+After manual review and filtering, we obtained 466 questions.

-\textbf{Step 7: Annotation.} We selected target files with extensive cross-file dependencies (either frequently invoked by other files or frequently invoking other files).
-Using GPT-4o, we annotated all classes and methods in these files with detailed documentation, emphasizing their purpose and functionality.
-The annotation process did not alter the original code, and the execution of the annotated files verified the correctness of the ground truth.
-The prompt for annotating the target file with GPT-4o is illustrated as follows: \begin{promptbox}[Prompts for Annotating Target File]{darkblue} Your task is to read through the provided Python code and add detailed docstrings that describe the purpose and functionality of each class and function.
+\textbf{Step 8: Annotation.} We selected target files with extensive cross-file dependencies (either frequently invoked by other files or frequently invoking other files).
+Using GPT-4o, we meticulously annotated all classes and methods in these files with detailed documentation, emphasizing their purpose, functionality, and relationships with other components.
+The annotation process did not alter the original code in any way, and the successful execution of the annotated files verified the correctness of the ground truth.
+The full prompt for annotating the target file with GPT-4o is illustrated below.

+\textbf{Step 9: Benchmark Construction.} To maintain a high level of difficulty in the benchmark construction, we extracted all code blocks from the functions and classes within the target files, leaving only the \texttt{import statements}, \texttt{FunctionDef}, \texttt{ClassDef}, and the corresponding \texttt{docstrings}.
+The instruction set provided the names and contents of all other files in the cross-file data sample as context and included the target file's name and skeleton structure for the completion task. \begin{promptbox}[Prompts for Annotating Target File]{darkblue} Your task is to read through the provided Python code and add detailed docstrings that describe the purpose and functionality of each class and function.
 Your additions should follow the PEP 257 conventions and should not alter the original code in any way.
 The docstrings should provide enough detail to help other developers understand what each part of the code does and how to use it appropriately. \\ \\ Here is the Python code:

 {\{target\_file\_code\}}

 Please add the necessary docstrings without changing the actual code.
 Ensure that output is enclosed with its corresponding tags:

 [Your code here]